josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-unguided-Big-data-and-visualization.md

 - From your Lab VM (DSVM), browse to the download folder in File Explorer, and extract **flight_delays.zip** in place.
 This file was downloaded at the end of the **02 Predict Flight Delays complete** notebook.

-- Within the extracted folder, navigate to dbfs\tmp\models and copy the **pipelineModel** subfolder, then paste it into C:\HOL\FlightDelays.
+- Within the extracted folder, navigate to dbfs\tmp\models and copy the **pipelineModel** subfolder, then paste it into C:\HOL\FlightDelays

-- Open the Command Prompt using the File menu within the Azure Machine Learning Workbench (making sure your project is first selected).
+- Open the Command Prompt using the File menu within the Azure Machine Learning Workbench (making sure your project is first selected)

 - Execute the following to update/install the Azure CLI packages: